k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 **Example:**

-1. Create a TDM task to copy **Customers 1, 2 and 3**, their orders and related network elements.
+1. Create a TDM task to load **Customers 1, 2 and 3**, their orders and related network elements.

 2. **Customers' related entities:**